rikhuijzer/SIRUS.jl/paper/paper.md

 This achieves performance that is similar to XGBoost [@hanson2023discourse].

 In conclusion, interpretability and stability are often required in high-stakes decision making contexts such as personnel or treatment selection.
-In such contexts and when the task is classification, SIRUS obtains a reasonable predictive performance, while retaining model stability and interpretability.
+In such contexts and when the task is classification, SIRUS.jl obtains a reasonable predictive performance, while retaining model stability and interpretability.

 # Code Example